The half-E Ink Lenovo Yoga Book C930 may be the most unusual laptop of the year

 There are a lot of perfectly fine, highly portable, premium laptops to choose from, but let's face it: at the end of the day, they're more alike than different.
-The Dell XPS 13, Acer Swift 7 ($886 at Amazon), HP Spectre or MacBook Air ($900 at Walmart) all have a clamshell hinge the connects a color LCD display to a physical keyboard and touchpad.
+The Dell XPS 13, Acer Swift 7, HP Spectre or MacBook Air all have a clamshell hinge the connects a color LCD display to a physical keyboard and touchpad.
 Some have touchscreens, some have different ports or LTE antennas, but when was the last time you saw a portable PC that was really fundamentally different?

 Lenovo Yoga Book C930